sai-charan2003/FeedHub/README.md

 # FeedHub

-Welcome to FeedHub, a versatile RSS feed aggregator built using Kotlin and Jetpack Compose.
-It enables users to aggregate articles from various sources by effortlessly adding their RSS feeds.
+FeedHub is a versatile RSS feed aggregator built using Kotlin and Jetpack Compose.
+It empowers users to effortlessly compile articles from various sources simply by adding their RSS feeds.
+This app leverages Google Gemini AI to provide one-click article summaries, helping you stay informed with maximum efficiency.

 ## Overview